Putting AI to work with Watson

 These services are the most easily understood, and knowing AI concepts is not required to use them.
 They each have a REST API that can be called, and are meant to be called at the application level by SDKs.
 These services use pre-built models and provide a user-friendly way to create user custom models.

-- Include services such as Assistant, Discovery, Tone Analyzer, and Visual Recognition
+- Include services such as Assistant and Discovery

 - Have well-maintained APIs